-Responsible Alpha's Material Topics Disclosure Reporting 3-1 Process to determine material topics / assess the impacts The impacts were then assigned a ranking of probability (not likely=1, likely=2 and very likely 3) and significance (Low 1, medium 2, high 3) and then ranked according to the sum of these two results.
+Responsible Alpha's Material Topics Disclosure Reporting 3-1 Process to determine material topics / assess the impacts The impacts were then assigned a ranking of likelihood (not likely=1, likely=2 and very likely 3) and significance (Low 1, medium 2, high 3) and then ranked according to the sum of these two results.
 The higher the score, the more significant the impact.
-3-1 Process to determine material topics / Prioritize the most significant impacts for reporting The team grouped the various impacts identified in the function of the topic standards where it could.
-Where it was not available, the team used xxx It was decided that we report on all the material topics.
+3-1 Process to determine material topics / Prioritize the most significant impacts for reporting The team grouped the various impacts identified in the function of the topic standards where it could based on likelihood, significance and severity, the latter determined conjointly by the scale, scope and for negative potential impacts, irremediability of the impact.
 3-1 Process to determine material topics These material topics have then been shared again with the stakeholders identified in the first phase asking whether they agreed with the results of the processes.
 The GRI team received 7 answers confirming the selection made by the GRI team.
 These results were then presented to the CEO, the highest governing authority of Responsible Alpha to be approved.
 The CEO was present and involved at every step of the process.
 3-2 List of material topics The impacts, results of assessment, identified topics and materiality topics can be found in this table.
 Since it is the first year of reporting for Responsible Alpha, there has been no changes to the list of material topics compared to the previous reporting period (see next table).
 3-3 Management of material topics Since we are starting this process for the first year in 2023 (reporting period 2022), we will start with setting processes, goals and targets from 2024.
 We will elaborate more on our strategy going forward in the relevant topic standards for each identified material topic.